dmlc/xgboost/doc/parameter.rst

       - When used with multi-class classification, objective should be ``multi:softprob`` instead of ``multi:softmax``, as the latter doesn't output probability.
 Also the AUC is calculated by 1-vs-rest with reference class weighted by class prevalence.
       - When used with LTR task, the AUC is computed by comparing pairs of documents to count correctly sorted pairs.
 This corresponds to pairwise learning to rank.
 The implementation has some issues with average AUC around groups and distributed workers not being well-defined.
       - On a single machine the AUC calculation is exact.
 In a distributed environment the AUC is a weighted average over the AUC of training rows on each node - therefore, distributed AUC is an approximation sensitive to the distribution of data across workers.
 Use another metric in distributed environments if precision and reproducibility are important.
-      - If input dataset contains only negative or positive samples the output is `NaN`.
+      - When input dataset contains only negative or positive samples, the output is `NaN`.
+The behavior is implementation defined, for instance, ``scikit-learn`` returns :math:`0.5` instead.

     - ``aucpr``: `Area under the PR curve <https://en.wikipedia.org/wiki/Precision_and_recall>`_.
-Available for binary classification and learning-to-rank tasks.
+      Available for classification and learning-to-rank tasks.

+      After XGBoost 1.6, both of the requirements and restrictions for using ``aucpr`` in classification problem are similar to ``auc``.
+For ranking task, only binary relevance label :math:`y \in [0, 1]` is supported.

     - ``ndcg``: `Normalized Discounted Cumulative Gain <http://en.wikipedia.org/wiki/NDCG>`_
     - ``map``: `Mean Average Precision <http://en.wikipedia.org/wiki/Mean_average_precision#Mean_average_precision>`_
     - ``ndcg@n``, ``map@n``: 'n' can be assigned as an integer to cut off the top positions in the lists for evaluation.